dmtrKovalenko/reason-date-fns/README.md

 There are 2:
 1) This project is exporting to `date-fns` of v2
 2) And using `FP` submodule.
-So carrying is enabled by default 😎
+So currying is enabled by default 😎

 ## License
 This project is under the terms of MIT license